 Beyond payments, Mr. Bansal discussed the broader impact of digital infrastructure.
-He highlighted how DPI supports diverse applications, including data sharing that extends financial inclusion to education, healthcare, and governance services.
-The Digital Locker System, for instance, has allowed India citizens to store important documents such as national IDs, tax records, and vaccination certificates digitally.
+He highlighted how DPI supports diverse applications, such as DigiLocker's elimination of paperwork and the Account Aggregator's role in secure data sharing, fostering a comprehensive digital ecosystem that extends financial inclusion to education, healthcare, and governance services.
+The Digital Locker System has allowed citizens to store important documents such as national IDs, tax records, and vaccination certificates digitally.
 This eliminates the need for paperwork and simplifies identity verification.
+Moreover, account aggregators enable people to share financial data securely, facilitating faster access to credit and other financial services.